-The Kernel also places the ROM on its list of possible handlers of external commands (see below).
+If the initialization is successful then the Kernel also places the ROM on its list of possible handlers of external commands (see below).
 Note that when the list is scanned for external commands the latest addition is tried first.
-The entry KL ROM WALK processes the ROMs in reverse address order (7, 6, ...1), ignoring any gaps of foreground ROMs, thus the ROMs will be searched in the order 0, 1, ...7.
+The entry KL ROM WALK processes the ROMs in reverse address order (15, 14, ...0), ignoring any gaps of foreground ROMs, thus the ROMs will be searched in the order 0, 1, ...15.

-9.5 Resident System Extensions.
+10.5 Resident System Extensions.